MSLNZ/pr-autocollimator/README.rst

 Usage
 =====
-The web application starts automatically when the Raspberry Pi starts (via an @reboot cron job).
+The web application starts automatically (via an @reboot cron job) when the Raspberry Pi is turned on.

 There are 4 endpoints that should be called in the following recommended order:

-*The hostname of the Raspberry Pi has been configured to be* ``pr-autocollimator`` *in these* *examples.
+*NOTE: The hostname of the Raspberry Pi has been configured to be* ``pr-autocollimator`` *in these examples.
 You may need to modify the URL for your Raspberry Pi based on your hostname.*

 1. http://pr-autocollimator